-The finance team, led by Financial Management Operations (FMO), is responsible for the collection and organization of incident-related costs.
-Departments will submit incident costs to the finance team on a daily basis for the previous 24 hours.
-The finance team will provide executive management, the Chief of Police and the emergency management department with current cost estimates throughout the response and a final cost total upon the conclusion of the response.
+The finance team, a collaboration consisting of Financial Management Operations (FMO), University Accounting Services (UAS), and the Budget Office will be responsible for the collection and organization of incident-related costs.
+Departments will submit incident costs to University Accounting Services finance team daily for the previous 24 hours.
+The finance team will provide to executive management, the Chief of Police, and the emergency management department current cost estimates throughout the response and a final cost total upon the conclusion of the response.